Sustainability

 Internal Control System and Risk Management System

 We have developed and maintained the internal whistleblower system, in order to minimize the damage that may occur to the Company by discovering acts that could violate the law, the internal regulations, social credibility at the early stage, prevent scandals and take appropriate countermeasures.
 We made efforts to make the system to function properly by setting up the contact points both inside and outside of the Company.
-The external lawyer will help through the external contact point and establish the reporting structure directly to the audit committee which is independent from the top management, allowing employees to make anonymous whistleblowing.
+The external lawyer will help through the external contact point and establish the reporting structure directly to the Audit and Supervisory Committee which is independent from the top management, allowing employees to make anonymous whistleblowing.
 Also, we treat the whistleblower and those who supported the investigations anonymously to preclude any repercussions.
 After the receipt of the report under the management of the compliance committee, whistle-blowing information will be strictly managed and conduct investigations and improvement measures.

 In an effort to enhance an organization-wide risk management structure to function by identifying risks that may occur, the Company establishes the “Risk Management Regulations” to take appropriate approaches for various risks prevention and times of unexpected accidents.